codepo8/gridnav/README.md

 ```javascript
 var smalllist = new Gridnav('#smaller');
 ```
-> :warning: :exclamation: Whilst this is a lot easier, it is also more expensive and may result in errors. ```gridnav``` calculates the amount of elements by reading the width of the list element and one of its child elements and dividing them.
-This means you need to ensure that your list items are all the same width and the script needs to recalculate on every window resize.
+> :warning: :exclamation: Whilst this is a lot easier, it is also more expensive. ```gridnav``` finds the element to move to by comparing the position on screen.
+This means you need to ensure that your list items are all the same width.

 # Support